 Aquatic plants have been a source of conflict and a target for various management practices since the 1900s.
 The specific problems, namely different amounts of algal and macrophyte growth, and modes of management have changed with time.
 Over the years, city and county lake managers have applied arsenic and copper compounds and other herbicides and conducted harvesting and shoreline cleanup programs (Domogalla 1926, 1935; Andrews 1986, Saley 1987, Nichols and Lathrop [manuscr. in prep.]).
-Currently, only Diquat and copper sulfate are used in herbicide treatments which are applied for solely by private property owners and the City of Monona.
+Currently, only Diquat and copper sulfate are used in herbicide treatments which are applied for solely by private property owners.

-LAKE MONONA AND ITS USES
+LAKE WAUBESA AND ITS USES Site Description

-Site Description